 WHERE TO FIND CALCIUM

 Dairy products are the main food group many of us associate with calcium and with good reason.
-In the UK, milk, cheese and yogurt are key providers of this nutrient.
-For example, in teenagers and working age adults they provide slightly more than a third of the calcium in our diets.
+In the UK, milk, cheese and yogurt are key sources of this nutrient.
+For example, in teenagers and working age adults they contribute more than a third of the calcium to our diets.
 During childhood and in our more senior years, dairy products are even bigger suppliers of calcium.

 Calcium in dairy products